aairaj/aairaj/README.md

 ## About Me:
 🤖 I’m passionate about building AI-driven systems that blend intelligence with real-world impact.

 🚀 Currently working on AI automation, machine learning and deep learning projects.

-💬 Always open to conversations about AI, automation and innovative tech ideas — I love turning complex problems into simple, smart solutions.
+💬 Always open to conversations about AI, automation and innovative tech ideas.
+I love turning complex problems into simple, smart solutions.

 ## Socials: